Ali0th/sci-aviti/README.md

 Before converting to FASTQ:

 - Update the `RunManifest.json` file to include `index1` and `index2` in the FASTQ files.
 The `RunManifest.json` file is located in the AVITI sequencing output folder.
-An example of `RunManifest.json` that includes `index1` and `index2` can be found at
+An example of `RunManifest.json` that includes `index1` and `index2` can be found at this github repository.
-`/g/hvu/MVlachonikolou/all_you_need_for_AVITI`.

 - Update `RunManifest.csv` with fake indices to direct all the reads along with the indices in the header to the Unassigned FASTQ files.
-An example of a fake `RunManifest.csv` can be found at
+An example of a fake `RunManifest.csv` can be found at this github repository.
-`/g/hvu/MVlachonikolou/all_you_need_for_AVITI`.

 To convert the BCL files to FASTQ, simply run: